 I tried and it didn’t really help much, but here’s an example: http://www.chictopia.com/photo/show/305932-she+aimed+for+my+chest+with+lo-black-wet-seal-dress-black-wet-seal-belt-gray-xhiliration-skirt-black-vera

 If you don’t feel comfortable in a body-hugging skirt, flowy ones work well and will hide hips and a belly.
-I personally like prints balanced with a solid top or stripes (I’m loving stripes/florals right now!)posted about 4 years ago
+I personally like prints balanced with a solid top or stripes (I’m loving stripes/florals right now!)posted over 4 years ago

 Make Her Feel Welcome with Chic Points